 - A detailed account of their educational history

 - A detailed account of their work experience

 - Language proficiency

-- Chances of adaptability to life in Canada
+- Factors that facilitate their adaptability to life in Canada

 - Family composition

-- Information on spouse or common law partner
+- Information on their spouse or common-law partner, if applicable

-In order to successfully complete a profile, applicants must also have:
+In order to successfully complete a profile, applicants must also have in hand: